naja628/qwerasdf/manual.md

 ### translate-colors
 aliases: `translate-colors`/`trans`
 ```
-translate-colors FROM TO: change the colors of the weaves inside the selection according to conversion rule
+translate-colors FROM TO: change the colors of the weaves inside the selection according to conv
+ersion rule
 ex: if FROM = Q and TO = A, weaves with color Q will turn to color A
 ```